Frances Sweeney: Boston Herald Rumor Clinic

-During World War II, at Sweeney's suggestion, the Boston Herald began a "Rumor Clinic" to combat Axis propaganda and other kinds of harmful rumors: for example, it was rumored that after a woman with permed hair went to work in a munitions factory, her head exploded.
-Every Sunday the Herald selected a rumor, carefully tracked it to its source, and refuted it.
-Sweeney and others volunteered as "morale wardens", tracking down rumors and conferring with an investigative committee.
+During World War II, at Sweeney's suggestion, the Boston Herald began a "Rumor Clinic" to combat Axis propaganda and other kinds of harmful rumors.
+For example, it was rumored that after a woman with permed hair went to work in a munitions factory, her head exploded.
+Every Sunday, the Herald selected a rumor, carefully tracked it to its source, and refuted it.
+Sweeney and others volunteered as "morale wardens", tracking down rumors, and conferred with an investigative committee.
 Sweeney and the Rumor Clinic were featured in Reader's Digest and Life magazines, and similar clinics were started in other cities across the country.

 Death and legacy

 Sweeney died of rheumatic heart failure, aged 36, on June 19, 1944.
 She was buried at Holy Cross Cemetery in Malden, Massachusetts.

 After her death, Irving Stone wrote, "Fran Sweeney could not be discouraged, could not be beaten down, could not be frightened, could not be put in her place.
 She was a one-man crusade.
 She burned with some of the hottest and most unextinguishable passion for social justice that I have ever seen."

 In 1944, the Bishop Sheil School for Social Service in Chicago posthumously awarded Sweeney the Pope Leo XIII Medal "for outstanding work in combating prejudice and injustice and in advancing social education."
 Sweeney's mother accepted the medal on her behalf.

 The Frances Sweeney Committee, an organization dedicated to fighting antisemitism, was named in her honor.
-The Committee was later active in combating Father Feeney, a Catholic priest who stirred up antisemitism in Boston in the 1950s.
+It was later active in combating Father Feeney, a Catholic priest who stirred up antisemitism in Boston in the 1950s.

 Nat Hentoff, who worked for the Boston City Reporter as a teen, was profoundly influenced by Sweeney.
 His memoir, Boston Boy, is dedicated to her.